 - Create mentorship and support for BIPOC faculty, staff, and students.

-- Create a more inclusive teaching curricula and research culture within the college.
+- Create a more inclusive teaching curriculum and research culture within the college.

 - Enhance efforts to engage with BIPOC communities in Alabama.